tomaztk/R_Data_manipulation/01_Data Manipulation.md

 | int	| Numeric data that are integer	| 24|
 | Date	| Dates| 	'2020-01-01'|
 | POSIXct| 	Timestamps| 	'2020-01-01 00:01:00'|

+## Data preprocessing
+### Filtering

+We can filter rows according to some conditions as follows: